kubernetes-retired/external-storage/gluster/block/README.md

 * `restuser` : Gluster REST service/Heketi user who has access to create volumes in the Gluster Trusted Pool.

-* `secretNamespace` + `secretName` : Identification of Secret instance that contains user password to use when talking to Gluster REST service.
-These parameters are optional, empty password will be used when both `secretNamespace` and `secretName` are omitted.
+* `restsecretnamespace` + `restsecretname` : Identification of Secret instance that contains user password to use when talking to Gluster REST service.
+These parameters are optional, empty password will be used when both `restsecretnamespace` and `restsecretname` are omitted.
 The provided secret must have type "gluster.org/glusterblock".

 ### Gluster-Block Mode parameters: